 Employee Entitlement Remediation Program

-• Long Service Leave for Casual Employees: The University is liaising with the department of Energy, Mines, Industry Regulation and Safety (DEMIRS) to confirm the University's approach and methodology for long service leave entitlements for casual employees.
+Long Service Leave for Casual Employees: The University is liaising with the Department of Energy, Mines, Industry Regulation and Safety (DEMIRS) to confirm the University’s approach and methodology for long service leave entitlements for casual employees.
 Once the approach is agreed, modelling will be finalised in phases and a system designed for calculating entitlements on an ongoing basis.
+Further details on progress will be shared during the first half of 2025.

-• Casual Employee Pay Rates: Classification and pay rates of discrete cohorts in three schools are being reviewed and affected employees will be notified once the review is complete.
-Additionally, as part of assurance work, an internal audit on casual payroll practices has been planned.
-Relevant outcomes will be shared at the end of the year.
+Casual Employee Pay Rates: Classification and pay rates of discrete cohorts in three schools are being reviewed and affected employees will be notified once the review is complete.
+Additionally, as part of assurance work, an internal audit on payroll practices for casuals across the University has been undertaken.
+Relevant outcomes will be shared in early 2025.

 On this page